Easy Keto Pizza Omelet

 Low-Carb • Gluten-Free • Keto-Friendly

-When we first ditched sugar and gluten, this easy keto pizza omelet was a total lifeline.
-Scott threw it together one morning when he was craving things he knew he shouldn’t have — and it hit the spot: cheesy, pepperoni-loaded, and deeply satisfying.
+Scott threw it together one morning when he was craving things he knew he “shouldn’t” have — and it hit the spot: cheesy, pepperoni-loaded, and deeply satisfying.
 He liked it so much he ate it almost every day during the toughest part of his liver healing journey.
 Sometimes twice.
 No regrets.

-While Scott’s official diagnosis was cirrhosis, not fatty liver, it’s very likely his condition started there — as it does for so many.
+While Scott’s official diagnosis was cirrhosis, not fatty liver, it likely started there — as it does for so many.
 When left unaddressed, fatty liver can silently progress to cirrhosis.
 That’s why food became our front line.
-Meals like this one — high in choline, rich in healthy fats, and simple enough to make on repeat — were essential to his healing.
-This wasn’t diet food.
-It was healing food.
-Real food.

 Through faith, food, and an unshakable mindset, Scott healed without needing a liver transplant.
 Today, his liver transplant specialist describes his liver function as excellent — and told him to keep doing what he’s doing.
 Food, supplements, and gratitude became his medicine.
-This easy keto pizza omelet was one of the first meals that helped spark that transformation — a reminder that real healing begins with hope and what we choose to put on our plate.

 When Scott first started making this delicious, choline-rich omelet, I wasn’t sure if I should call it an omelet or an omelette.
 Turns out both spellings are right — “omelet” is American, “omelette” is French or European.
 Around here, we just call it delicious.